BestTimesToVisit.com Logo

 What is Darwin, Australia famous for?

-Darwin, Australia is famous for Wander Through the Litchfield National Park Waterfalls, Discover Aboriginal Art at the Museum and Art Gallery of the Northern Territory, and Explore the Historic Fannie Bay Gaol.
-Escape the city heat with a refreshing dip in the crystal-clear plunge pools of Litchfield National Park.
-Explore the majestic termite mounds and marvel at the cascading waterfalls like Wangi and Florence, especially after the wet season when they are at their most powerful.
+Darwin, Australia is famous for Wander Through the Litchfield National Park Oasis, Discover Aboriginal Art at the Museum and Art Gallery of the Northern Territory, and Explore the Historic Fannie Bay Gaol.
+Escape the city heat with a refreshing dip in the crystal-clear plunge pools of Litchfield National Park, a stunning natural playground just a short drive from Darwin.
+Marvel at the towering termite mounds and explore ancient rainforests, but be mindful of the wet season (November-April) when some areas may be inaccessible due to flash flooding.

 Compare prices across top travel sites to find the best deal.